alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 Every JavaScript switch statement must have three things in order to work.
 The first thing is the `switch` keyword.
 Every switch statement has to start with this keyword.
 The second thing is an expression you want to compare with case value.
 You will learn more about case blocks in "Case blocks" section.

-The expression goes between the parenthesis, that follow after the `switch` keyword.
+The expression goes between the parentheses that follow after the `switch` keyword.
 What follows next are curly braces with block of code.
 This block of code is the body of a switch statement.

 ```JavaScript
 // Switch statement syntax